chen-tianhao/PathMover/README.md

 # Change Log

+## Version 1.0.4
+Model revise: Since overtake is not allowed, only the 1st vehicle in OutPengList can be added to relevant InPendingList.

 ## Version 1.0.2
 Bug fix: Add PengingPath to interface IVehicle, to manage item inside path.InPendingList in event AttemptToDepart.